The Art and Science of Leading Project Teams and Influencing Stakeholders

 Project managers must overcome these and other challenges to harness the strengths, experiences and skills of team members, and develop them into a cohesive, motivated, high-performing project team.

-This course focuses on these topics and also explores the psychological aspects of project management to develop the “soft skills” known to be essential for project success, such as leadership, negotiation, influence, cultural awareness, conflict resolution, presentation skills, innovation, and more.
+This course focuses on these topics and also explores the psychological aspects of project management to develop the interpersonal skills and behaviours, also known as “soft skills” that constitute emotional intelligence.
+These skills are known to be essential for project success and include skills such as leadership, negotiation, influence, cultural awareness, conflict resolution, presentation skills, innovation, interpersonal communication, and more.

 If you work with people on projects, then this course is for you.
 Particularly suitable for:

-- Project personnel dealing with many stakeholders (internal or external)
+- Anyone who deals with teams or stakeholders (internal or external)

 The course content is aligned with global best practice standards, including: